dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 }
 ```

 Complied?
-Great! then let's move on. if not Fix other issues as above, so that you can run the `sozo build` command runs successfully.
+Great! then let's move on.
+If not fix other issues as above, so that you can run the `sozo build` command successfully.

 ## Run test